Contact Us Today 01642 716680

 Introduction

-When it comes to strengthening your company’s cyber security, penetration testing is a crucial practice.
-But how much does Penetration Testing Cost exactly?
+When it comes to strengthening your company’s cyber security, penetration testing is a is a crucial practice to protect against threats such as Advanced Persistent Threats and Insider Threats.
+But how much does Penetration Testing Cost?
 The answer isn’t as straightforward as you might think, different types of assessments targeting distinct areas such as web applications, APIs, mobile apps, internal networks, or external networks all come with their unique pricing structures.
 Volume of IP Addresses, endpoints on an API or user-roles on a web application, are all factors when tallying the total price of a penetration test.
 In this guide, we’ll dissect the factors that determine the cost of penetration testing to help you understand where your investment is going and why.

 Prefer to watch a video instead?
 Why not take a look at our Spotify video on scoping factors.